Tianye-Song/Tianye-Song.github.io/Tell_stories_with_data/Final_project_part1.md

 # Outline
-What is your happiest moment recently?
-In my final project, I will visualize the distribution of people's happy moment in differnet categories and the distribution of words from subject's, verb's, and object's perspective according to the survey data.
+What is your happiest moment in the past 24h?
+In my final project, I will visualize the distribution of people's happy moment in differnet categories and the distribution of words from subject's, verb's, and object's perspectives according to the survey data.

 # Sketches
 1. The happy moment category distribution by pie chart.